Sangsom/Crypto-Matching/README.md

 ## For developers
 ### Code dependencies:
-- animate.css - Used for adding animations
 - browser-sync - Used for syncing the browser when saving changes in code.
-- bulma - CSS Framework used in project.
 - gulp-sass and gulp - Gulp used to convert SASS to CSS and browser syncing with code.

 # License